p--q/TCU/README.md

 - Anchors output by wtree() method other than services, interfaces, exceptions, Structs are invalid. ex. enum, typedef.

 - wtree() method can be executed only once per process.

-- In the wcompare() method, branches are cut off or there is an interface name which is not displayed.

 ## Release notes